 “What I love about the camera is its ability to capture the beauty of light.
-When we free ourselves and accept its inherent technical inefficiencies, the camera lets us experience images that our proficient eyes will not let us see.
-The camera gifts us with moments that makes one marvel at the world around us.
+When we free ourselves and accept its inherent technical inefficiencies, the camera lets us experience images that our deft eyes will not let us see.
+The camera gifts us with moments that makes one marvel at the multi- dimensional world around us.

-I’ve always admired the audaciousness of Calatrava’s design, a building of such wild abandoned and yet still a holy site, transcendent, right in the middle of New York.
-I love the organic repetitiveness, the purity of the exposed structure and Calatrava’s lovely use of natural light.
+I’ve always admired the audaciousness of Calatrava’s design, a building of such wild abandon and yet still a holy site, transcendent, right in the middle of New York.
+I love the organic repetitiveness, the purity of the exposed structure and Calatrava’s seductive use of natural light.
 The Oculus became a beautiful canvas from my own work and I can only thank Calatrava.

-The first series was shot in February 2018 and resulted in a piece of work aptly named “Calatrava Builds A Space Station”.
-The resulting images are reminiscent of Stanly Kubrick’s ‘2001: Space Odyssey’ but I think that Calatrava has taken the vision even further.
+The first series was shot in February 2018 resulting in a work aptly named “Calatrava Builds A Space Station”.
+The images are reminiscent of Stanly Kubrick’s ‘2001: Space Odyssey’ but I think that Calatrava has taken the vision even further.
 All I’ve done is simply amplify that vision.

-On a technical note, all the images that you’re looking at, consists of only one photo repeated once, twice or multiple times.
+On a technical note, all the images consist of only one photo repeated once, twice or multiple times.
 There is no stretching or manipulation of the physical image.
-The various colors are achieved by variations in color temperature.
+The range of colors are achieved by variations in color temperature.

 As to the images and their interpretations I can only quote Roy DeCarava “A photograph is a photograph, a picture, an image, an illusion complete within itself, depending neither on words, reproductive processes or anything else for its life, its reason for being.”

 Archival digital photography printed on Hamhnemuhle etching paper.
 Larger sizes available by commission.